 Though she seems mentally strong, she still could be mesmerised by Doctor Druid (Anthony Ludgate).

 Darkstar evidenced a strong power of recovery, even by the standards of comic book characters.
 I don’t think it was intended by the writers, but almost every time she passes out, is wounded, etc. she gets back up weirdly quickly, fresh as a daisy.

 Maybe your mind is playing tricks

-Vanguard and Darkstar reportedly become more powerful in 1981.
-This occurs when they remove the draining devices given by Professor Phobos.
+Vanguard and Darkstar reportedly became more powerful in 1981.
+This occurs when they removed the draining devices given by Professor Phobos.

 (Also, I don’t think that most cases where she faints for a short spell, seems exhausted, etc. correspond to, in DC Heroes RPG terms, actual RAPs.
 It hinders her for mere seconds, and is thus cosmetic.)